-NEMO is a part of the Center for Land Use Education and Research (CLEAR) within the University of Connecticut College of Agriculture and Natural Resources.
+NEMO is a part of the Center for Land Use Education and Research (CLEAR) within the University of Connecticut College of Agriculture, Health and Natural Resources.
 NEMO collaborates with other CLEAR programs on various projects in an effort to create the most useful tools and resources for municipal officials and other local community groups.

 Below are some recent postings to the CLEAR blog.
 Click an article you'd like to read or go directly to the blog for a complete list of CLEAR-related news at clear.uconn.edu/blog.